johnnymast/redbox-cli/docs/arguments/introduction.md

 The whole concepts of arguments are divided in two subjects ***options*** and ***operations***.
 Where operations could be custom actions like **login** or **download** they are not mandatory to add options to your application.

+???+ note "Operations"

+    If you wish to learn more about operations [follow this link]().

 Let's start easy by just adding to your application.

 ## Adding options